Siddhesh786/SPPU-SE-COMP-FDS-PRACTICAL-CODES/README.md

 # SPPU-SE-FDS-PRACTICAL-CODES
-Share With Your Friends And ALL THE BEST!!!
+Share With Your Friends and ALL THE BEST!!!